-It is a lot harder to be sanguine about a child in sixth grade that is still rooted to the same spot as he was in kindergarten or first grade.
-Unfortunately, now the child has experience failure and when you add failure to inability to learn, the problem is compounded.
+It is a lot harder to be sanguine about a child in sixth grade that is still rooted to the same spot as they were in kindergarten or first grade.
+Unfortunately, now the child has experienced failure and when you add failure to inability to learn, the problem seems insurmountable.

 Many gaps arise from our traditional system of teaching reading in a sequential, highly left-brained manner.
 Children who are strongly right-brained will simply not learn and retain material that is presented verbally, sequentially, and through symbols.
-These children will greatly benefit from tools which utilize visuals, movement, or story to create a bridge to understanding.
+These children will greatly benefit from tools which utilize visuals, movement, or story to create a path to understanding.
 It is easy to ignore the gap, and yet it is not hard to remedy, to provide a visual or kinesthetic bridge just in the nick of time.
-The issues have multiplied because by now he has undoubtedly lost confidence in his ability to learn.
+The issues have multiplied because by now the child has undoubtedly lost confidence in their ability to learn.

-At times, concerned parents object to using visual materials, concerned that their child would end up depending on the visual tool and never move past it to “real" learning.
+At times, concerned parents object to using visual materials, concerned that their child will end up never moving past the visual to really knowing.
 I can totally understand this concern.
-I wouldn't like having my high-schooler still singing the ABC song in order to identify the letters of the alphabet, for example.
+I wouldn't like having my high-schooler still singing the ABCs in order to identify the letters of the alphabet, for example.

 The great news about visual tools is that they truly bridge a gap in learning, but the moment the child skips across the bridge that spans the gap, they understand the concept and do not consciously depend on the visual tool any longer.
-I can assure you that if you use visual tools as you teach, the bridge will not stick to your child’s foot!
-He or she will walk over the bridge and move on.
+If you use visual tools as you teach, the bridge will not stick to your child’s foot!
+They will walk over it and move on.

 It can be tricky for a young child to remember which digraph makes which sound.
 They all look very similar.
 All have an h, for one thing.
 Including pictures with the digraphs helps your child quickly learn and remember.
-See SH for instance: Any child will be able to recall a time they heard a baby crying and maybe even hear a mother saying “Shhhh.”
+Take SH for instance: Most children will be able to recall a time they heard a baby crying and maybe even heard a mother saying “Shhhh.”
 Making the S in the digraph into the crying baby, and the tall H into the mother who is saying “sh” makes it very easy for your child to learn and recall.
 The obvious hand motion to go along with this digraph is the one the mother is making.
 This visual/kinesthetic tool is simple and powerful.
-Find a set of digraphs included when you purchase SnapWords®.
+Find a set of digraphs included (List E) when you purchase SnapWords®.